Learn about the signs, symptoms, treatment options, and connection between anxiety and addiction.

 An anxiety disorder can cause feelings, such as excessive worry, persistent fear, and overwhelming panic, to occur when faced with everyday situations.
 Typically, anxiety symptoms are impossible to manage without help or anxiety counseling, and they often seem disproportionate to any potential danger that may occur.

 Some people attempt to dull their feelings of anxiety through drugs and alcohol.
 This practice is referred to as self-medication and can lead to challenges, such as worsened symptoms, with addiction and anxiety as a co-occurring disorder.
-The best way to overcome these symptoms is with anxiety therapy at a program like Blueprints for Recovery, where we can help patients overcome anxiety without using substances to cope.
+The best way to overcome these symptoms is with anxiety therapy at a program like The PAC Program, where we can help patients overcome anxiety without using substances to cope.

 The Diagnostic and Statistical Manual for Mental Disorders, Fifth Edition (DSM-5) lists diagnostic criteria used by mental health providers to assess signs of anxiety and assist with diagnosing anxiety disorders.
 While there are several possible diagnoses listed in the DSM-5.
 Five specific types are more common among the population than others: